ricardomehl/ricardomehl.github.io/_publications/LatentWorld_Documentation.md

      class="image_medium">

 To fully understand what this normalization process does and to which point exactly the Latent gets normalized it is sensible to look into the math behind it.
-To skip this explanation and get to the sampling, please proceed to chapter [sampling the grid].

 ### Understanding Gaussian Hypersphere Normalization